 Deciding on Surgery

-In all cases the principles of conservatism overrides in nasal surgery.
+In all cases, the principles of conservatism override in nasal surgery.
 When approaching any cosmetic surgery, the patient must understand that in a small percentage of cases, minor adjustments or additional revisions may be necessary following the initial surgery.
 This occurs in less than 10% of the cases but the patient must be prepared for this eventuality or possibility.
 Because conservatism is an overriding principle, it is always better to under correct than to overcorrect a deformity.
 Patients must also realize that their final result will not be evident for several months after the surgery due to swelling and continued healing of the wounds.
-In rhinoplastic surgery any revisions are delayed for 6 – 12 months.
+In rhinoplastic surgery, any revisions are delayed for 6 – 12 months.

 No rhinoplasty result is ever totally perfect.
 It is important the patient focuses on the degree of improvement of their nose instead of any small lack of perfection.
 Although perfection is my goal when performing surgery, no rhinoplasty result is ever totally perfect.
 If small imperfections will prevent you from focusing on the degree of improvement in your nose, you should probably not have a rhinoplasty.
 It should also be noted that every small imperfection following surgery should not be reoperated.
 Reoperation procedures are less predictable and involve more risk.
 By entering into the procedure with the idea of improvement and not perfection you will be able to enjoy your result and your experience will be a rewarding one.

-The initial consultation visit will consist of a medical history and physical exam.
+The initial consultation visit will consist of medical history and physical exam.
 The medical history will focus in on that which is pertaining to your nose such as trauma, allergic conditions and previous surgical procedures that may have been performed on the nose but will also cover all general medical aspects.
 Of special interest are any specific problems which you are experiencing with your nose or aesthetic qualities which you consider undesirable and would like corrected.
-Next the examination will consist of an external examination of not only the nose but of the entire face.
-This will be followed by internal nasal examination.
+Next, the examination will consist of an external examination of not only the nose but of the entire face.
+This will be followed by an internal nasal examination.
 We will discuss in detail your desires and the degree to which you feel these desires can be met by a surgical procedure.
 Preoperative photographs will be taken.
 These are critical to the planning procedure and follow-up of your rhinoplasty and are maintained as a portion of your record.
 Prior to the procedure I will analyze the photographs and use them to help plan the operation.

 You will be given specific presurgical instructions when you are scheduled for your surgery it is important that you follow these written instructions completely.
-In addition to the normal presurgical instructions of fasting before surgery, there are certain specific instructions for rhinoplasty that you should be made aware of.
+In addition to the normal presurgical instructions of fasting before surgery, there are certain specific instructions for a rhinoplasty that you should be made aware of.